disarm-platform/disarm-api-dashboard/README.md

 ## Actions

 Airtable acts as the data backend, and access is controlled by Airtable.
 The `deploy` action depends on Airtable containing the required fields.

+## Now

+Trying out deployment with `now.sh`, need to remember this: the API will get served up on port 3000.
+Obvs...